 Kids aren't the only ones who like to dress up.
 For some criminals, Halloween provides the perfect opportunity to disguise their identity by donning a costume without looking out of place.
 Here are just a few examples:

-- In 2017, a mob of 50 to 60 teens in costume robbed multiple people celebrating the holiday in Alameda, CA.
+- A mob of as many as 50 teens in costume robbed multiple people celebrating the holiday in Alameda, California.

-By planning ahead, you can experience more tricks than treats this Halloween.
+By planning ahead, you can experience more treats than tricks this Halloween.